 The morning got even better when we settled into small plastic chairs, patiently waiting for our drip coffee while watching locals zip by, motorbikes loaded down with the day’s shopping.
 Vietnamese coffee is strong and sugared up with a healthy dose of sweetened condensed milk - one of the many reasons I’ve gained about 5 pounds on this trip!

 Hated to leave but had to get back to eat, pack and check out.
 Bang, our guide from Phong Nha Motorbike Tours, met us at 8am at the hotel.
 After a quick riding lesson for Chris (all of 3 minutes!), we loaded up and took off, me on the back of Sherlock’s bike along with both of our backpacks.
 Sorry!
-Sherlock is Bang’s other name (many Vietnamese choose western nicknames) and I’ll likely switch back and forth when referring to him.
+Many Vietnamese choose western nicknames and Sherlock is Bang’s other name; I’ll likely switch back and forth when referring to him.

 We started due west and north and I soon grew confused.
 The tour website mentioned a coast ride and sand dunes, but those were far to the east.
-At a scenic stop I hesitantly asked Sherlock and he immediately jumped on it, asking for clarification and reading the website.
+At a scenic stop I hesitantly asked Sherlock and he immediately jumped on it, asking for clarification and checking the website's tour description.
 Turns out he’d never guided this section before and was directed to go straight to Phong Nha, our ultimate destination for the day.
 Typical of Sherlock (as we’d later find out), he seized the challenge and was dogged in his determination to find the dunes for us.
-The morning turned into an even bigger adventure, hunting for a passable road out to the dunes.
-The hunt was worth it – beautiful dunes, fun to play on.
+The morning turned into an even bigger adventure, searching for a passable road out to the dunes.
+The hunt was worth it: beautiful dunes, fun to play on.
 Even the small road we used to cut east was a delight, surrounded by farms and rice paddies.

-The day passed quickly and we settled into Sherlock’s rhythm of riding for a bit then pulling over to stretch legs, take photos, sample something growing by the road (!), or learn about crops, culture, customs, etc.
+The day passed quickly and we settled into Sherlock’s rhythm of riding for a bit then pulling over to stretch legs, take photos, sample something growing by the road (!), or learn about crops, culture, customs, and history.

 Hung, the owner of Phong Nha Motorbke Tours, grew up in Phong Nha and said that during the war, women and children hid in the caves for safety.
 Tourism only recently picked up in 2010 and most hotels in the area were built after 2013 (!).
 He feels that tourism has been good for the area since men previously only had two job options: farming, or scavenging the forest for wood and animals.
 The latter is now illegal so the tourism has created much-needed jobs as porters, boat operators, restaurant and hotel workers, etc. Hung worries that the government won’t keep responsible control and the park and its natural wonders will be destroyed.
 I see his concern - there’s no doubt this place will boom and tourism expand further.

 Backing up, we checked into our hotel in Phong Nha, dropped gear, and found lunch.
 Lunch was a treat with rice, grilled fish, sauteed pumpkin stems, an omelet, barbecue ribs, soup and rice.
-From there, we rode to the Phong Nha ticket office to buy tickets for Phong Nha Cave.
-Since Tien Son Cave was in the same area (from the same boat ride you can access Phong Nha Cave and Tien Son Cave) I wanted to add that to our itinerary but the ticket agent said we wouldn’t have enough time.
-Turns out we would have since the round trip only took two hours; perhaps she was thinking of timing during high season when the trip slows to the posted 2.5–3 hours?
+From there, we rode to the Phong Nha ticket office to buy tickets for Phong Nha Cave which cost 150,000 vnd for the cave plus 360,000 vnd for the boat ride for 12 people (so if there are 12 on the boat, the per person cost is 30,000 and - it pays to make friends in line!).
+Since Tien Son Cave can be accessed from the same boat ride I wanted to add that to our itinerary, but the ticket agent said we wouldn’t have enough time.
+Turns out we would have since the round trip only took two hours, not the posted 2.5–3 hours.

 The boat ride to Phong Nha Cave took 30 minutes and upon entering the mouth, the driver killed the engine and paddlers took over.
 The mood became eerily quiet, with faint echoes and water plinking from stalactites high above.
 After a 25 minute out-and-back paddle through the cavern, we offloaded for a short walk through surreal formations.

 It was a nice jaunt that left me wanting much much more.
 When we come back someday, we’ll surely do a kayaking or trekking adventure to get deeper into the forest and caves.
 The Son Doong Expedition is a budget-buster at $3,000 per person (!) but there are plenty of other more affordable options.
 Incidentally, trekking requires travel on well-established trails.
 During the American War, the U.S. dropped ordnance on Laos, Cambodia and Vietnam that totaled 3x the tonnage dropped in all of WWII.
-Due to unexploded ordnance, wandering about the countryside is still dangerous business.
+With unexploded ordnance still dotting the countryside, wandering about is dangerous business.

 After showering off the day’s grime, Sherlock led us to another small roadside restaurant for dinner.
-It was a ridiculously long wait for their specialty, steamed rice and shrimp in banana leaves (like a tamale but with rice), but it was one for the most delicious things we’ve eaten in Vietnam.
+It was a ridiculously long wait for their specialty, steamed rice and shrimp in banana leaves (like a tamale but with rice), but one of the most delicious meals yet.
 Next, we rode out to a street vendor for barbecue, but since appetites were small, we tried the baby duck instead.
-Yes, baby duck.
-They select eggs that are just about to hatch and then boil them, so when you crack the egg and squeeze, a solid egg-shaped, fully cooked baby duck squirts out.
-And yes, we ate it, dipped in a lemon-salt sauce.
-It tasted like chicken.
-Not something I’d get again, but fun to try!
+Baby duck?!
+They select eggs that are just about to hatch and then boil them, so when you crack the egg and squeeze, a solid, egg-shaped, fully cooked baby duck squirts out.
+We sampled tiny bites (it was a tiny duck) dipped in a lemon-salt sauce; tasted like chicken.
+Not something I’ll crave, but fun to try!